Why You Won’t Need a Wood Burning Stove in a Passivhaus - Even in a Power Cut

 The heating failure study

 In 2023, the International Passive House Association published a technical study that used simulation to compare the habitability of homes during a heating system failure.
-In the scenario, heating was cut for seven days at the end of a wintry January, as outside temperatures dropped to -13°C. Electric appliances and the ventilation system continued to operate.
+In the scenario, heating was cut for seven days at the end of a wintry January, as outside temperatures dropped to a freezing -13°C. Electric appliances and the ventilation system continued to operate.

 — An old home